-When referring to a student in a news release, please look up the student's name on Banner to determine if the student has requested a confidentiality hold.
+When referring to a student in a news release, please look up the student's name in Banner to determine if the student has requested a confidentiality hold.
 If there is a hold, news releases about the student cannot be issued.
-If there is no hold, look up the student's hometown, year in school and major, and use this information on first reference.
+If there is no hold, look up the student's hometown, year in school and major, and use this information on first reference after confirming with the student.